|

 readings, for which the meter is aimed directly at

 the sun.
-These give a picture of the maximum UVB which a
+These give a picture of the maximum UV which a

 reptile could obtain if it was fully exposed to sunshine